HirbodBehnam/MTProtoProxyInstaller/README.md

 It's only enabled for clients which request it.
 Add dd prefix to secret (cafe...babe => ddcafe...babe) to enable this mode on client side.

-To deny all connections but ones with random padding, set "Secure Mode" true.
-(Only works in master branch)
+To deny all connections but ones with random padding, set "Secure Mode" true. (**Only works in master branch**)
 ##### Install Master Branch
-Run this:
 ```
 curl -o MTProtoProxyInstall.sh -L https://git.io/vhgUt && bash MTProtoProxyInstall.sh -m
 ```